boundtotheearth/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:bulb: You can only search for projects in the project view and tasks in the tasks view
+:bulb: You can only search for projects in the project view and tasks in the tasks view.

 </div>